I. What is Epiphany?

 Epiphanies provide films, songs, and even advertisements with dramatic moments of recognition and discovery.
 Characters have revelations which change the course of the plot and remarkably transform their psyches.

-For an example of epiphany in a movie, watch this excerpt from Clueless:
+For an example of epiphany in a movie, read this excerpt from Clueless:

-Cher has been shopping and is walking down the street when she has her epiphany.
+Cher has been shopping and is walking down the street when she has an epiphany about Josh (her stepbrother).
 Even in her mind, she does not sound prepared for it: she is complaining about Josh’s poor style, bad music taste, and unconventional looks when she abruptly realizes she is truly in love with him.

 For a second example of epiphany in film, watch this excerpt from Big Fish: